robinjhector/dropwizard-quartz/README.md

     }
 }
 ```
-Above class will be run at 2am every day in december, at UTC time.
+Above job will be run at 2am every day in december, at UTC time.

 #### On Event